reflex-dev/reflex-web/docs/library/graphing/areachart.md

 ## Example with Layout

-Using `layout` prop to set the orientation, the default is horizontal, can by set to vertical.
-The `base_value` prop to specify the starting point of the area fill.
+Use the `layout` prop to set the orientation to either `"horizontal"` (default) or `"vertical"`.
+The `base_value` prop is used to specify the starting point of the area fill along the data axis.

 ```md alert info
 # Include margins around your graph to ensure proper spacing and enhance readability.
 By default, provide margins on all sides of the chart to create a visually appealing and functional representation of your data.